ohampro/ohampro.github.io/_includes/resume.md

 ----

 ## Professional Summary
-Highly skilled Software and Embedded Systems Developer with over 12 years of experience in delivering high-quality solutions across various domains, including IoT, urban technical development, and advanced software systems.
+Highly skilled Software and Embedded Software Engineer with over 12 years of experience in delivering high-quality solutions across various domains, including IoT, urban technical development, and advanced software systems.
 Proficient in full-stack development, embedded systems, and IoT solutions, with a strong emphasis on continuous learning and innovation.
 Seeking to leverage expertise in a dynamic in-office role to drive technological advancements and business success.

 ----